Helperbird/website/src/features/alt-tool-tip-highlighter.md

 ---
 layout: templates/features.html
-title: Show Alt tags on mouse over for Chrome, Firefox and Edge'
+title: Display Alt and title tags on mouse hover
-description: Helperbird allows you to show ALT & title tags on mouse over.
+description: Discover Alt and title tags on every website with Helperbird.
+Through the use of tooltips, discover missing alt tags on hover and display them on mouse hover.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,